spinos/nadir/README.txt

 *Use boost via third party library
 *Use hdf5 via third party library
 *Create a static mesh
-*Custom actor with dynamically created components *Custom component with read-only property
+*Custom actor with dynamically created components can be stored and reconstructed

 How to use Boost:
 *Have a lot errors when mixing boost and unreal headers.
 A workaround is to compile a dynamic library